Edillower/HeyMavic/LOG.md

 ## Feb 26 Update Notes:
 - Different google map tracking modes added by Eddie
 - Fixed execute former command error in text mod by David
+- Added customization for IBM-watson speech-to-text service by David

 ## Feb XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!